eotles/otles_notes/_pages/FAQs.md

 - Doing: develop solutions based on that knowledge and test them rigorously in the real world through implementation and continuous evaluation
 - Disseminating: sharing knowledge and work helps to scale impact and virtuously feeds learning and doing (I'm trying to improve on this front)
 - Connecting: new friends generate new ideas, and networks are powerful tools for accomplishing audacious goals

+---

+## Are you open to consulting?
+Yes.
+I am open to artificial intelligence, data science, and health information consulting.
+Have done all of that in the past.
+Unfortunately, I have no guarantees on time availability.